JackyWeng526/Office_Data_Application/README.md

-# Predicting_office_occupancy
+# Predicting_office_meters

-### As we can measure and record the variables in an office zone, we try to use LGBM for occupancy schedule prediction.
+As we can measure and record environmental variables and meters in an office zone, we try to use machine learning models for prediction.